What Is A Real Estate Broker And What Do They Do?

-A real estate broker is a professional with the necessary experience and license to manage a real estate firm and employ other agents.
+A real estate broker is a professional with the necessary experience and licensing to manage a real estate firm and employ real estate agents.
 Brokers work with home buyers and sellers and verify the legality of the sales they oversee.
 A real estate broker can start their own brokerage or work for one.

-Additionally, although they have similar names, a real estate broker is different from a mortgage broker.
-While mortgage brokers help home buyers prepare and submit information needed to acquire a mortgage, brokers handle escrow account funds and confirm the legal legitimacy of real estate transactions.
+Although they have similar names, a real estate broker is different from a mortgage broker.
+While mortgage brokers help home buyers prepare and submit paperwork to acquire a mortgage, real estate brokers handle escrow account funds and confirm the legal legitimacy of real estate transactions.

 What Does A Real Estate Broker Do?

-Real estate agents must work for a broker; therefore, brokers are foundational to the real estate market.
-Buyers, sellers, and agents alike depend on brokers for their expertise, credentials, and professional acumen.
-In addition, brokers utilize their training in real estate law to help buyers and sellers make legally valid deals.
+Real estate brokers employ real estate agents, making them fundamentally necessary in the real estate market.
+Buyers, sellers and agents depend on brokers for their expertise, credentials and professional acumen.
+Additionally, brokers use their training in real estate law to help buyers and sellers make legally valid deals.
 Brokers fulfill multiple essential roles in real estate, including: